Fludix/alpha9x/README.md

 -----------------
 ### $|> Information:

+# 27/06/21 // 05:00 PM in Germany:
+I updated the Theme/UI for the Alpha9x Website Project.
+-END-

 # 18/06/21 // 08:00 PM in Germany:
 Alpha9x Version 3.57 is now out!
 I categorized the Programs in different Folders, so it looks clean!